Joshua holds a master's degree in Latin and has taught a variety of Classical literature and language courses.

 We usually start thinking about poetic structures in terms of their metrical qualities, and most meters in English are based on using set numbers of certain metrical feet, such as iambs and anapests.
 Composers of ballads, though, are more concerned with syllable stresses than specific feet, and so ballad meter consists of 4-line stanzas, called quatrains, with alternating lines of four and three stresses each.
 Any metrical feet may be used in a line as long as they provide the appropriate number of stressed syllables.

 There are two other elements of ballad poems that got their start in the oral traditions of folk ballads, both of which represent artistic ways of using language.
-One is the epithet, a commonly recurring word or phrase associated with certain characteristics of a person, place or thing.
-For example, Hermes, 'leader of souls.'
+One is the epithet, a commonly recurring word or phrase associated with certain characteristics of a person, place, or thing.
+One example is Hermes, 'leader of souls.'
 These literary devices have been used in traditional literature for millennia.

-From Anglo-Saxon, Norse and Celtic folk traditions, ballad poets derive the kenning, which is a type of epithet composed of a 2-word representation of one person, place or thing through its associations with others.
-For example: 'whale-road' = sea.
+From Anglo-Saxon, Norse, and Celtic folk traditions, ballad poets derive the kenning, which is a type of epithet composed of a 2-word representation of one person, place, or thing through its associations with others.
+One example is 'whale-road' for sea.